Articling Interview Guidelines

-4. No employer will make an offer to a student prior to 8:00 a.m.
+- No employer will make an offer or communicate an express intention to make an offer to a student prior to 8:00 a.m.
 (Pacific time) on the Thursday of the designated interview week (even in cases where legitimate early interviews have been held), unless the student has indicated that he or she will not be reachable (by telephone, fax, email or otherwise) during the designated interview week.
 Notwithstanding the foregoing, employers may make offers of regular articles to their own summer articling students and co-op students in advance of the interview week.

-7. Students shall deal with offers received as expeditiously as possible, regardless of the time that the offer remains open.
-Students who accept an offer shall immediately notify employers from whom they have an outstanding offer.
-Students who have already accepted an offer shall not thereafter accept offers subsequently received.
+- In the spirit of fairness, students are encouraged to deal with offers received as expeditiously as possible, regardless of the time that the offer remains open.
+Students who accept an offer are encouraged to immediately notify employers from whom they have an outstanding offer.
+Students who have already accepted an offer are encouraged not to thereafter accept offers subsequently received.

 RELEVANT LAW SOCIETY RULES